 - 1 teaspoon turbinado (raw) sugar or other granulated sugar, for sprinkling on top

-- Preheat oven to 325 degrees Fahrenheit (165 degrees Celsius).
-If necessary, grease 11 cups of your muffin tin with butter or non-stick cooking spray (my pan is non-stick and didn’t require any grease).
+- Preheat the oven to 325 degrees Fahrenheit (165 degrees Celsius).
+If necessary, grease all 12 cups of your muffin tin with butter or non-stick cooking spray (my pan is non-stick and didn’t require any grease).

-- In a large bowl, beat the coconut oil and maple syrup or honey together with a whisk.
-Add eggs and beat well.
+- In a large bowl, beat the coconut oil and maple syrup together with a whisk.
+Add the eggs and beat well.
 Mix in the mashed bananas and milk, followed by the baking soda, vanilla extract, salt and cinnamon.

 - Add the flour and oats to the bowl and mix with a large spoon, just until combined.
 If you’d like to add any additional mix-ins**, like nuts, chocolate or dried fruit, fold them in now.

-- Divide the batter evenly between the 11 muffin cups, filling each cup about two-thirds full.
-Sprinkle the tops of the muffins with a small amount of oats (about 1 tablespoon), followed by a light sprinkling of sugar (about 1 teaspoon).
-Bake muffins for 23 to 25 minutes, or until a toothpick inserted into a muffin comes out clean.
+- Divide the batter evenly between the muffin cups, filling each cup about two-thirds full.
+Sprinkle the tops of the muffins with a small amount of oats (about 1 tablespoon in total), followed by a light sprinkling of sugar (about 1 teaspoon in total).
+Bake muffins for 22 to 25 minutes, or until a toothpick inserted into a muffin comes out clean.

 - Place the muffin tin on a cooling rack to cool.
 You might need to run a butter knife along the outer edge of the muffins to loosen them from the pan.
-Enjoy muffins as is or with a spread of nut butter or regular butter.
+These muffins will keep at room temperature for up to 2 days, or in the refrigerator for up to 4 days.
+They keep well in the freezer in a freezer-safe bag for up to 3 months (just defrost individual muffins as needed).

 Make it egg free: I’m confident that these muffins will turn out well with flax eggs!